 - Label the physical lamp and the bulb in the hub the same way.

-- Pair the bulb to your hub following the manufacturer or hub guide.
+- Pair the bulb to the hub using the manufacturer or hub instructions.

-- Confirm local control by toggling the bulb from the hub with the vendor app closed.
+- Check local control by switching the bulb from the hub with the vendor app closed.

 - Set a static IP reservation only for Wi‑Fi bulbs if you have many; Zigbee devices do not need DHCP reservations.